-(2) As the United States has recognized and enforced Chinese judgments, the Chinese courts conclude that there is a reciprocal relationship between the United States and China.
-Accordingly, the Chinese courts have recognized and enforced U.S. judgments in certain cases.
+(2) Chinese judgments were previously recognized and enforced by US courts.
+This may help Chinese courts conclude that there is a reciprocal relationship between the United States and China.

+(3) In practice, the Chinese courts have already recognized and enforced U.S. judgments based on the principle of reciprocity.